 Learning Goals Objectives Assessment 1.
 Our graduates will be 1.1.
 Our students will produce quality Exams effective business and research-oriented documents.
 Final assignment communicators.
 1.2.
-Students are able to professionally Exams present their ideas and also logically explain Final assignment and defend their argument.
-2. Our graduates will be 2.1.
-Students will be able to lead and TA session skilled in team work and participate in group for projects, discussion, Final assignment leadership. and presentation.
-2.2.
-Students will be able to apply Final assignment leadership theories and related skills.
-3. Our graduates will be 3.1.
-In a case setting, students will use Exams trained in ethics. appropriate techniques to analyze business Final assignment problems and identify the ethical aspects, provide a solution and defend it.
+Students are able to professionally Exams present their ideas and also logically explain and defend their argument.
+Final assignment 2.
+Our graduates will be 2.1.
+Students will be able to lead and TA session skilled in team work and leadership. participate in group for projects, discussion, and presentation.
+Final assignment 2.2.
+Students will be able to apply leadership theories and related skills.
+Final assignment 3.
+Our graduates will be 3.1.
+In a case setting, students will use Exams trained in ethics. appropriate techniques to analyze business Final assignment problems and identify the ethical aspects, 2 provide a solution and defend it.
 3.2.
-Our students will practice ethics in the Exams 4 0 11 duration of the program.
+Our students will practice ethics in the Exams duration of the program.
 Final assignment 4.
 Our graduates will 4.1.
 Students will have an international Exams have a global exposure.
 Final assignment perspective.
-E 1 Our students will have a good Lastrusas 5.
-Our graduates will be skilled in problem- 5.1.
-Our students will have a good Lectures solving and critical understanding of fundamental theories in their fields.
-Exams thinking.
-Final assignment dilliking.
+5. Our graduates will be 5.1.
+Our students will have a good Lectures skilled in problem- understanding of fundamental theories in Exams solving and critical their fields. thinking.
 5.2.
-Our students will be prepared to face Exams problems in various business settings and find solutions.
+Our students will be prepared to face Final assignment Exams problems in various business settings and find solutions.
 Final assignment 5.3.
 Our students will demonstrate Exams competency in critical thinking.
 Final assignment